 This month I had the chance to lead an interactive reading lesson to a group of fourth graders.
 It was my first time working with this group, and I wanted to model my lesson off of a traditional mini-lesson for Reader’s Workshop.
 By incorporating a similar structure, I hoped it would be easier for both the classroom teacher and the students to follow along with the progression of the lesson.

 I started out by creating a title slide (1) along with a slide to establish the goal for today (2).
 I designed my slides using Spark Post and imported them into my Nearpod creation.
 You can use Nearpod’s slide editor or import slides created in Keynote or PowerPoint too.
-Then I added slides to review vocabulary (3 + 4) and an opportunity for students to talk to their classmates at their tables about our topic for today (5).
+Then I added slides to review vocabulary (3 + 4).
+This was followed by an opportunity for students to talk to their classmates at their tables about our topic for today (5).
 Since I knew the passage we were going to read was all about the Grand Canyon, I told students we would first explore this national park to get us ready to read (6).
-The virtual reality field trips feature in Nearpod let me search for and add a fantastic VR experience for students so they could see the Grand Canyon (7).
+The virtual reality field trips feature in Nearpod let me search for and add a fantastic VR experience.
+Students could now see the Grand Canyon on their devices (7).

-As we moved into talking about supporting details, I created a slideshow (13) using the same images featured at the beginning of the lesson (3 + 4).
-Students then discussed at their tables what they already knew about supporting details (14), and following a similar model as earlier in the lesson, they watched me think aloud (15 +16) about supporting details in the paragraph.
-Students then highlighted parts of the passage (17) before we moved on to the second round of practice that was more independent (18 – 25).
-Although you might decide to end a lesson with a quick quiz, poll or exit slip, I created a slide to review key terms (26) to set students up for independent reading after our interactive reading lesson.
+As we moved into talking about supporting details, I created a slideshow (13).
+This slideshows used the same images featured at the beginning of the lesson (3 + 4).
+Students then discussed at their tables what they already knew about supporting details (14).
+Then following a similar model as earlier in the lesson, they watched me think aloud (15 +16) about supporting details in the paragraph.
+Students then highlighted parts of the passage (17) before we moved on to the second round of practice.
+This next part was more independent (18 – 25).
+You might decide to end a lesson with a quick quiz, poll or exit slip.
+I created a slide to review key terms (26) to set students up for independent reading.

 Reading Lesson Marketplace